Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \subsection{Signature verification decision}

-In our approach, we train both the global features and the regional features derived from a signature tuplet in an end-to-end manner.
-We use individual co-tuplet losses to train each set of the corresponding features instead of a single loss for the concatenation of global and regional features.
-This training strategy enables the model to learn specific information from the global branch and each part of the regional branch.
-In the supplemental material, we present a comparison between the performance of training with individual losses and training with a single loss.
-For joint global and regional feature learning, we define the overall objective function as follows:
+In our approach, we use individual co-tuplet losses to train each set of the corresponding features instead of a single loss for the concatenation of generated multiscale features.
+This training strategy enables the model to learn specific information from each part of the signature strokes.
+For joint multiscale feature learning, we define the overall objective function as follows:

 where $\lambda$ is a hyperparameter used to control the weight of the regional losses.

 In the verification stage, namely the test stage, we integrate various spatial information by concatenating the global and regional embeddings into the final embedding for each input image.
 To make the verification decision, we use a distance threshold $d_{thr}$ to decide whether a given signature pair $\{x_i,x_j\}$ is positive or negative.
 A positive verification decision indicates that the questioned signature $x_j$ is accepted as genuine with respect to the reference signature $x_i$.
 Conversely, $x_j$ with a negative decision is regarded as forged with respect to $x_i$.
 We define the final signature verification decision as follows: